 - Click Save.

 To configure a more complicated set of webhooks, you can use the automation rules feature.
-As an example, the following instructions explain how to configure the /issues/create webhook to create an event in xMatters only when an new issue is created with a priority of "Highest".
+As an example, the following instructions explain how to configure the /issues/create webhook to create an alert in xMatters only when an new issue is created with a priority of "Highest".

 To configure an automation rule: